EtienneBauscher/EtienneBauscher/README.md

 - 👋 Hi, I’m @EtienneBauscher
 - 👀 I’m interested in Flutter Development
-- 🌱 I’m currently learning Docker, Kubernetes and Typescript.
+- 🌱 I’m currently learning a lot :)
 - 💞️ I’m looking to collaborate on anything Mobile Development
 - 📫 How to reach me - bauschere@gmail.com